Lovinity/wwsu/README.md

 Request to begin a remote broadcast. **Requires authorization**
  - **Before beginning**, ensure audio is being streamed to the separate remote stream.
  - Requests do not get a response until the entire process of preparing for a remote broadcast is completed on the backend.
 This could take several seconds.
+ - **WARNING:** As of version 5.0.0, this endpoint will require auth/host authorization.
+See the warning in "Hosts and Authorization" for more information.
+ - **WARNING:** As of version 5.0.0, this endpoint will reject on HTTP requests; you must use a websocket request.
+ - **WARNING:** As of version 5.0.0, the "djcontrols" parameter will be removed; instead, the host from the provided auth/host token will be used.
 #### Request
 | key | criteria |
 |--|--|